antonio-viesti/mareografie/docs/howto.md

 ![Cable wiring](resources/hardware/cable_wiring.png)

-### Raspberry Pi configuration: enabling SPI peripheral
+### Raspberry Pi configuration - Enabling SPI peripheral

 Turn on the Raspberry Pi SPI peripheral.
 The SPI peripheral is not turned on by default: to enable it, use the graphical tool *Raspberry Pi Configuration* (in *Menu > Preferences > Raspberry Pi Configuration*):